biocatchltd/yellowbox/docs/extras/azure_storage.rst

     .. method:: client_port()->int

-        Returns the port to be used when connecting to Azurite.
+        Returns the port to be used when connecting to Azurite from the docker host.

     .. method:: connection_string()->str